-The primary areas of focus for HBFI are to raise awareness of the range of funding products that we offer to the market and to continue to have a positive impact in the Irish residential development funding market.
+The primary areas of focus for HBFI are to increase awareness of the range of funding products that we offer to the market and to continue to have a positive impact in the Irish residential development funding market.
 HBFI engages with existing and potential customers in the residential development sector on a continuous basis and seeks to inform and update the wider industry about our range of products and their suitability for different types of residential schemes.

 HBFI's Business Development and Lending teams work together to increase overall awareness of HBFI and its product range across the residential development market.
 They do this by engaging housebuilders who may have current or future financing needs.
-In 2023, the team held over 750 meetings with potential customers, AHBs, Local Authorities and key stakeholders in the sector to explain HBFI's offering.
-There is also engagement with key professionals in the sector such as accountants, engineers, planners, architects, and legal firms across the country to ensure there is broad awareness of HBFI.
+In 2024, the team held over 1,000 meetings with potential customers, AHBs, Local Authorities and key stakeholders in the sector to discuss HBFI's offering and learn more about customer and stakeholder requirements.

+There is also ongoing engagement with key advisors within the sector including accountants, engineers, planners, architects, and legal firms across the country to ensure there is broad understanding of HBFI's function.

-Throughout 2023, the Business Development Team hosted seven regional events to meet with potential and existing customers around the country.
-HBFI also held a mid-year conference in Cork attracting attendees from all segments of the residential development sector.
+Throughout 2024, the Business Development Team hosted six regional events to meet with potential and existing customers around the country.
+HBFI invited AHBs and the First Home Scheme to present at these events to provide more value to the builders, developers and advisors in attendance.
+HBFI also held a conference to mark five years in operation, with over 180 attendees representing all segments of the residential development sector and included an address from the Minister for Finance.
 The team participated in over 30 events hosted by industry bodies nationwide, including speaking or panel participation at over 20 events.